Thursday, December 11, 2025

 Dear Parishioners,

-I take this time to wish you and your families a happy and holy Christmas season and a blessed New Year!
-Is it my imagination or does every year seems to go by faster and faster?
+Although it is still the Fourth Sunday of Advent this weekend, I take this time to wish you and your families a happy and holy Christmas season and a blessed New Year!
+(Unfortunately, we do not publish a bulletin specifically for Christmas day.)

-With Christmas upon us, please try to keep “Christ” at the center of the celebration.
+With Christmas upon us, please try to keep Christ at the heart of the celebration.
 Society may tell us that we need to shop and exchange gifts, to cook, to clean the house, to party and to do other things.
 All of this seems to add to increased tension and lack of peace in peoples’ lives.
 Our faith tells us to pray and to ready our hearts for Christ.
 This spiritual preparation can bring us peace, happiness and joy that the world cannot give.
 What type of Christmas do we want to have?
 The choice is always ours to make.

 Be assured that all members of this parish are remembered in my daily prayers and Masses.
 May I ask a small remembrance in your prayers and Masses as well?